RazrFalcon/tiny-skia/README.md

 The goal is to provide an absolute minimal, CPU only, 2D rendering library for the Rust ecosystem, with a focus on a rendering quality, speed and binary size.

+And while `tiny-skia` is definitely tiny, it support all the common 2D operations
+like: filling and stroking a shape with a solid color, gradient or pattern;
+stroke dashing; clipping; images blending; PNG load/save.
+The main missing feature is text rendering (see #1).

 **Note:** this is not a Skia replacement and never will be.
 It's more of a research project.

 ## Motivation